King of the Hill season 14

 The fourteenth season of King of the Hill was released onto Hulu on August 4, 2025.
 It marks the first season to premiere on the service, replacing the previous broadcaster, the Fox Broadcasting Company (often simply referred to as the "Fox" network).
-It is the first in the series to be co-produced by co-creators Mike Judge and Greg Daniels' company, Bandera Entertainment, and the final production to feature the involvement of Johnny Hardwick and Jonathan Joss who provided the voices of Dale Gribble and John Redcorn, respectively.
+It is the first in the series to be co-produced by co-creators Mike Judge and Greg Daniels' company, Bandera Entertainment, and the final production to feature the involvement of Johnny Hardwick who provided the voice of Dale Gribble.

-Many other notable cast members from previous seasons did not return due to various circumstances; these included actress Brittany Murphy, who voiced Luanne Platter, and musician Tom Petty, who voiced Lucky Kleinschmidt, as both Murphy and Petty died in 2009 and 2017 respectively, long before the revival was announced.
+Many other notable cast members from previous seasons did not return due to various circumstances; these included actress Brittany Murphy, who voiced Luanne Platter, and musician Tom Petty, who voiced Lucky Kleinschmidt, following their respective deaths in 2009 and 2017.

 The season was the first new season of the series since the conclusion of its original run in 2009.
 It is also the first season animated by 20th Television Animation, as Film Roman shut down in 2018.
-It received critical acclaim from critics, praising it for successfully recapturing the show's spirit while aging the characters in the modern setting.
+It received acclaim from critics, praising it for successfully recapturing the show's spirit while aging the characters in the modern setting.